Projects

 The Girke lab develops AI-based strategies to identify drugs, natural compounds, and combination therapies that promote healthy aging and delay age-related disease.
 By integrating large-scale omics signatures, genetic and pharmacological perturbation data, and new methods for drug–target discovery, this work seeks to uncover more effective and sustainable interventions for extending health span.

 Experimental validation is performed in collaboration with consortium scientists using mouse models and human iPSC systems, including groups at the Salk Institute and the University of Michigan.
 These combined efforts aim to translate computational discoveries into more precise and personalized approaches for healthier aging in humans.
-This research is supported by a cooperative U19 grant from the National Institute on Aging at the National Institutes of Health.
+This research is supported by a cooperative U19 grant from the National Institute on Aging at the National Institutes of Health (U19AG023122).

 Overview of Longevity Consortium.